 Liability From Over-Serving Alcohol

 Selling alcohol to someone who is already intoxicated opens bars and restaurants up to dram shop liability.
-The Dram Shop Act allows victims of alcohol and their families to recover financially from their losses when they or their loved ones were over-served.
+The Dram Shop Act allows victims of alcohol and their families to recover financially from their losses when they or their loved ones hurt themselves after being over-served.
 Plaintiffs can receive compensation for things such as:

 - Medical bills that resulted from the accident